MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

   - The app wasn't installed from App Center.
   - The version a tester installed wasn't released via App Center or the release was deleted on App Center.
   - App secret used in the SDK is incorrect.
 To get your app secret, go to your app's settings page, click on the triple vertical dots at the top right-hand corner, and copy app secret.
-     - If you have migrated your App from HockeyApp, refer to the following articles:
+     - If you've migrated your App from HockeyApp, refer to the following articles:
         - iOS: [Migrating from HockeyApp][ios-sdk-migration]
         - Android: [Migrating from HockeyApp][android-sdk-migration]